-THE FUTURE OF GSL

-There have been discussions among GSL Trustees about how long the GSL International Championship will continue.
+THE FUTURE OF GSL There have been discussions among GSL Trustees about how long the GSL International Championship will continue.
 Those of you who were around in the "old days" remember that GSL-XV, in 1994, was presented as the final Championship.
 After that, an unexpected outpouring of support for the continuation of GSL from competitors, attendees, sponsors, and staff led us to consider reviving the event.
-In response, we presented the GSL Reunion 1997, and then continued the Championship as an everytwo-years, rather than annual, event.
+In response, we presented the GSL Reunion 1997, and then continued the Championship as an every-two-years, rather than annual, event.
 It was a good decision.
-Following the revival of the Championship, the quality of the entries, the expansion of events and seminars, and the passionate and growing GSL family resulted in a much stronger Championship with more sophisticated and competitive models.
-In fact, never before the change to an every-other-year event had such great models and large audiences of competitors and attendees participated.
-The renewed GSL Championship also resulted in an enhanced range of events to include seminars, tours of the International Model Car Builders' Museum, more days for each event (to include the Sunday morning Awards presentation) and other developments that have attracted hundreds of competitors and thousands of models to the Championship.

-And so, in 2017, we are now at GSL-XXVI-thirty-eight years after the first very modest contest in 1979.
+Following the revival of the Championship, the quality of the entries, the expansion of events and seminars, and the passionate and growing GSL family resulted in a stronger Championship with more sophisticated competitive models.
+In fact, never before had such great models and large audiences of competitors and attendees ever participated.
+The renewed GSL Championship also resulted in an enhanced range of events to include seminars, tours of the International Model Car Builders' Museum, more days for each event (to include the Sunday morning Awards presentation) and other developments that have attracted thousands of models to the competition.
+And so, in 2015, we are now at GSL-XXV-thirty-six years after the first very modest contest in 1979.